CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 {:class="upcoming-engagements speaking"}

-_Likely_ engagements in the next couple years or so, mainly because I was chosen but the conference was canceled or postponed
+_Likely_ engagements in the next couple years or so, mainly because I was chosen already but the conference was canceled or postponed
 (or moved online too many timezones away,